ptef/dhcp-scapy-server/README.md

 # dhcp-scapy-server
-Simple scapy script that listen for DHCP discover/requests and set an IP address
+Simple scapy script that listen to DHCP discover/requests and set an IP address to client.

-Everything on the script is hardcoded.
-Anyone could adapt it to argv (yeah I'm lazy).
+Everything on the script is hardcoded (yeah I'm very lazy).
+You could adapt it to `args`.

 If you're lazy too just change these variables: